Make a DIY chicken swing from items you probably already have on hand. It’s easy and it’s instant entertainment for you AND your hens!

 Using your extra pair of hands, have one person hold the swing so you can attach it to an upper beam on your chicken coop.
 Tie the knot securely and do the same for the other side.
 Push down on the swing to make sure your knots will not come undone.

-Let the girls enjoy the chicken swing!
+Let the girls swing!

 Next, marvel at your piece of art work and anxiously and impatiently hope one of your chickens will jump up and start swinging.